Ryan Gemmell

-Ryan Gemmell (pronounced geh-mull) (born August 14, 2000) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 29 Toyota for NEMCO Motorsports.
+Ryan Gemmell (pronounced geh-mull) (born August 14, 2000) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 29 Toyota for NEMCO Motorsports.

 Racing career

-Gemmell is a frequent competitor in vintage racing, having competed in series such as the NASCAR Classic Series.
+Gemmell is a frequent competitor in vintage racing, having competed in series such as the HSR NASCAR Classic Series.

 In 2024, it was revealed that Gemmell would make his debut in the ARCA Menards Series at Watkins Glen International, driving the No. 29 Toyota for NEMCO Motorsports.
 After placing eleventh in the lone practice session, he qualified in tenth and finished on the lead lap in eighth.

 In 2025, Gemmell returned to ARCA, once again driving the No. 29 Toyota for NEMCO Motorsports at Lime Rock Park.
 After running seventh in the practice session, he proceeded to qualify sixth for the race.
 Early on in the event, he ran as high as third, though Gemmell was forced off the track but recovered to finish in fifth place, earning his first career top-five finish.

+Before the 2026 season, Gemmell competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the teams No. 14 truck.